kcharwood/homebridge-weather-station/README.md

 ### Dark Sky

-The **key** is the API key that you get by registering for a weather service in the table above.
+The **key** parameter is the API key that you get by registering for a weather service in the table above.

-The **location** must be a list with the latitude longitude for your location (dont forget the square brackets).
+The **location** parameter must be a list with the latitude longitude for your location (dont forget the square brackets).
 You can get them by looking up your location on Google Maps, click right and then selecting "What's here?".

 The **language** parameter is *optional* and sets the translation for the current condition description.
 Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).

 The **forecast** parameter is *optional* and defines a list of forcast days to show starting with 1 for today, 2 for tomorrow etc.

 ```json